-The Major Astrology Transits of 2026: What They Mean for You
+The Major Astrology Transits of 2026

 If you’ve been feeling like the pace of life is speeding up, like the “old way” of doing things is getting louder and less sustainable, you’re not imagining it.

 From an astrology lens, 2026 is a turning-point year.
-Not because of one dramatic moment, but because multiple slow-moving planets change signs within months of each other.
+Not because of one dramatic moment, but because multiple outer, slow-moving planets change signs within months of each other.
 Those outer-planet shifts don’t just influence moods.
 They reshape culture, systems, leadership, and the stories we collectively live inside of.

 Why 2026 matters in astrology